HaloZero/FEWD_Curriculum_24/Week_01_Basics/01_html_basics/slides.md

 * We'll post files for class there.
 * You'll turn in homework to Schoology as zip files or email them to the instructional team.
 * We'll post resources and links too, as well as announcements.
+* We're going to use this ?Dropbox? app jade created but since it's still an experiment, we'll have it on both.

 ---

 ## Objectives for Class

-- Read HTML and CSS
+- Work with HTML and CSS
 - Manipulate Javascript and jQuery to do your bidding.
 - Create a beautiful multi-page website.
 - You'll learn the basic workflow when someone says to you "Hey, can you build a website for me?"